get ordained to officiate a wedding in ohio get ordained to officiate a wedding in ohio

 How should notaries in Florida maintain their records?

-Notaries are required to maintain a detailed journal of all notarial acts, documenting each transaction’s date, type, and signer’s identity.
+Notaries must maintain a detailed journal of all notarial acts, documenting each transaction’s date, type, and signer’s identity.
 This record-keeping supports legal protection, compliance with state regulations, and tracks activities over time to ensure transparency and accountability.

 [sibwp_form id=6]